BoringBoredom/PC-Optimization-Hub/content/xhci imod/xhci imod.md

 ![](2.png)
 ![](3.png)

-There are up to 1024 Interrupters, so the one you're looking for may not be on the first page.
+The interrupter you're looking for may not always be on the first page.
+There can be up to 1024 interrupters; however, typically, there are less than 100.
+The exact count is determined by the value stored at bits 18 to 8 in the HCSPARAMS1 register (Capability base address + 0x4).

 To test whether it's the correct location, set the IMOD Interval (last 4 values) to `FA00` (62.5 Hz).